Antibiotics save lives all over the world.

 These all act to treat bacterial infections in different ways, e.g., by attacking bacterial cell walls, inhibiting the synthesis of their proteins, or stopping the growth of bacteria.
 Antibiotics also come in a variety of forms, including:

 What Do Antibiotics Treat?

-Your doctor might prescribe antibiotics for a diverse range of bacterial infections, including:
+Your doctor or provider might prescribe antibiotics for a diverse range of bacterial infections, including:

 What Is Antibiotic Overuse?

-The CDC has designated better-informed use and prescription of antibiotics as a national priority for two primary reasons: to keep us healthy in the short-term and to protect the effectiveness of these medications in the future by fighting antibiotic resistance.
+The CDC has designated better-informed use and prescription of antibiotics as a national priority for two primary reasons: to keep the general public healthy in the short term and to protect the effectiveness of these medications in the future by fighting antibiotic resistance.

 What Is Antibiotic Resistance?

 Overprescribing antibiotics has resulted in antibiotic resistance, meaning that bacteria have found a way to resist the medication designed to kill them—not that your body has become resistant to antibiotics.

 Antibiotic resistance is a growing issue both nationally and internationally, with some bacteria exhibiting resilience to the most powerful antibiotics available.

 Every year, over two million people in the U.S. are infected by antibiotic-resistant bacteria, often leading to hospitalizations, or in some cases, death.